markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 > **Deep Dive:** For a closer look let's take a look at the official documentation on [GitHub Guides](https://guides.github.com/features/wikis/) and [Markdown](https://www.markdownguide.org/basic-syntax)

 The `README.md` is a Markdown file which is a text file that offers some light weight markup or styling.
 It is located in the top level or root directory of the repo which allows GitHub to render it on the landing page of your repo.
 README files do not have to be in Markdown, and can be regular text files, however we will continue using Markdown due to its simplicity and ease of use in Github and VS Code.
 > **Rewind**: Similar to HTML, Markdown uses syntax and markup notation for styling.
 See this [Markdown guide](https://www.markdownguide.org/basic-syntax) that will give a nice comparison with HTML.
-Here is some background on the [Markdown markup on Wikipedia](https://en.wikipedia.org/wiki/Markdown).
+Here is some background on the [Markdown language on Wikipedia](https://en.wikipedia.org/wiki/Markdown).
 <!-- You can also find many `README.md` templates online, here is a [sample](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2). -->
 Now our next step is to create a `README.md` in GitHub.